 Be served in the manner and on the parties as required by the provisions of the Bankruptcy Rules, Local Rules, or any order of the Court applicable to motions, objections, or matters of the type made and shall be filed with the proof of such service in accordance with the provisions of Local Rule 7004-1; and

 (2) Contain a negative notice legend prominently displayed immediately following the title of the paper.
-The negative notice legend shall be in the approved format on the Court’s website as of the date of filing of the paper available at www.flnb.uscourts.gov.
+The negative notice legend shall be in the approved format on the Court’s website as of the date of filing of the paper available online.

 The number of days during which parties may object that is placed in the negative notice legend shall be twenty-one (21) days, unless otherwise specified in these Local Rules or any administrative or standing order of the Court.